iOS 26

 When the network or signal strength is very low, the iPhone is set to be available for emergency calls only.

-It may, therefore, default into SOS mode based on the fact that it is the only thing that can be done with the phone at the time.
+It may, therefore, default into SOS mode because it is the only thing that can be done with the phone at the time.

 Update iOS